mdmohsanul/Frontend/nextjs/Notes/Routing/parallelRoute.md

 - Users can interact with each section separately, applying filters, sorting data, or navigating through pages without affecting other parts.

+# Unmatched Route

+Navigating from the UI:
+When navigating through the UI(like clicking links), Next.js keeps showing whatever  was in the unmatched slots before.

+- But in Page Reload Next.js looks for a default.tsx in each unmatched slot.

+- This is critical as it serves as a fallback to render content when the framework cannot retrieve a slots active state from the current URL.

+- Without the file, you'll get a 404 error

+### All examples in complex-dashboard folder

+# Conditional Routes

+- Imagine you want to show different based on whether a user is logged in or not.

+- You might want to display a dashboard for authenticated users but show a login page for those who aren't.

+- Conditional routes allow us to achieve this while maintaining completely separate code on the same URL.